Arryn21/Arryn21/README.md

 Cybersecurity is evolving fast, and I’m doing my best to stay ahead of the curve.
 Here are some of the areas I’m currently diving into:

-- **Programming:** I'm building solid foundations in Python, C++, and JavaScript.
+- **Programming:** I'm building solid foundations in Python, and JavaScript.
 These languages are my toolkit for crafting secure, efficient solutions.

 - **Networking & System Administration:** Understanding how data flows and how systems tick is key to spotting weak points.
 I'm learning to think like both an architect and a hacker.